Team: Huntress Managed Managed Endpoint Detection and Response (EDR)

 Environment: macOS

 Huntress Managed EDR is available for macOS endpoints.
-While most of the macOS experience is similar to Windows, there are some differences in the installation process for macOS endpoints.
-For the full Huntress management capabilities, including endpoint isolation - there are three additional parts to installation:
+While parts of the macOS experience is similar to Windows, there are some differences in the installation process for macOS endpoints.
+For the full Huntress management capabilities, including Host Isolation - there are three additional parts to installation:

 - The Huntress Agent requires Full Disk Access (FDA)